What to Ask Before You Hire a Home Improvement Pro

 6. What does your estimate include?

-In addition to pricing structure, be sure to discuss incidentals.
-Chances are, you'll be responsible for them.
+In addition to pricing structure, be sure to clarify what the estimate includes and incidentals (chances are, you'll be responsible for them).

 7. Do I need a permit?
 Who will obtain it?